With big dreams, with full imagination, and with an empty pocket, he left India.

 Since he was a little kid, just like every other kid in his town, his ambition was to go overseas.
 That is how he was raised.

 The culture, the people, the society, and the way everybody was …… everything was different, very different.
-The life in California was not what he had imagined, but he adapted.
+The life in California was not what he had imagined.

 It was a big adjustment over the years, many compromises at every turn.
 In spite of all that, he did not complain much; after all this was his own decision – going abroad.

-The recession came; he lost his job – the high paying engineering job he had taken for granted.
-He looked for another job, half-heartedly; no luck.
+The recession came; he lost his job – the high paying engineering job he took for granted.
+He looked for another job, half-heartedly.
+No luck.
 Perhaps he was secretly wishing not to work in US anymore.